Hyrox: Hyrox workouts

-Athletes preparing for Hyrox competitions usually train either at home or in CrossFit or functional fitness gyms that provide access to specialized equipment such as SkiErgs, RowErgs, Kettlebells, Sandbags, sleds, wall balls, and dumbbells.
+Athletes preparing for Hyrox competitions usually train either at home, in Hyrox-affiliated gyms or other functional fitness gyms such as CrossFit boxes that provide access to specialized equipment such as SkiErgs, RowErgs, Kettlebells, Sandbags, sleds, wall balls, and dumbbells.
 These pieces of equipment help simulate the strength, endurance, and conditioning challenges athletes face during the actual Hyrox race.
 Since the event combines functional movements with endurance running, training sessions often blend high-intensity cardio with strength-based exercises to build total-body performance.

-A typical Hyrox-style workout begins with what’s known as a "buy-in" exercise — a foundational movement or endurance component that sets the tone for the rest of the session.
-This is followed by three to four additional exercises, performed in multiple rounds to build stamina and test recovery under fatigue.
+A typical Hyrox-style workout begins with what's known as a "buy-in" exercise — a foundational movement or endurance component that sets the tone for the rest of the session.
+This is followed by three or four additional exercises, performed in multiple rounds to build stamina and test recovery under fatigue.
 The goal is to maintain consistent effort while managing heart rate and proper form throughout the workout.

 Examples of Hyrox-style workouts include: